Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: NUMERICAL EXPERIMENTS

-\paragraph{Classifiers.} As mentioned above, the baseline estimation method is limited to models consisting of a single layer.
-Consequently, all classifiers in our experiments are single-layer fully connected networks.
-To increase the expressivity of these networks, the input features are augmented with $x^2$ (element-wise squared features).
-Each classifier is trained on $n=128$ samples for 3000 epochs using the Adam optimizer with a learning rate of $10^{-4}$.
-To evaluate our approach, we train $k_{\textrm{run}}=300$ classifiers ($\theta$) on each distribution, with each run involving new i.i.d. samples, and we investigate in~\autoref{fig:synth_stability} the impact of $k_{\textrm{run}}$ on our evaluation of the quantizers' privacy.

-\paragraph{Quantization.} For our experiments, we consider a range of different quantization methods, including: 1bit quantization by taking the sign of the weights (\texttt{Sign}), 1.58 bits quantization with different sparsity levels (\texttt{1.58b \{x\}\%} where $x\%$ of the weights with the smallest magnitude are set to zero, and the rest to their sign), and quantization on 2, 3, 4, and 5 bits.
-A detailed description of the quantization methods is provided in~\autoref{app:quantization}.
+\paragraph{Quantization.} For these experiments, we consider a range of different simple quantization methods, including: 1bit quantization by taking the sign of the weights (\texttt{Sign}), 1.58 bits quantization with different sparsity levels (\texttt{1.58b \{x\}\%} where $x\%$ of the weights with the smallest magnitude are set to zero, and the rest to their sign), and quantization from 2 to 5 bits.